Fire-Ferret44/cs50-final/docs/thought-journal.md

 Fixed bug with public_holiday block.
 Now mapping the shift structure with how a day behaves.
 Instead of "public_holiday" in day_type it will be how a day acts E.g. Sunday or Saturday, then shifts can be mapped accordingly.

 ## 14 Dec 2025

 maybe rename A as Doctor A e.g. for clarity.

-PyENV or Conda (add dependencies like that and they save automatically)

-Tailwind (CSS library); robots

 venv environment